aws/eks-anywhere/docs/content/en/docs/workshops/introduction/harbor.md

 1. Prepare an image
    {{% alert title="Note" color="primary" %}}

-   * `harbor.eksa.demo:30003` should be replaced with whatever `externalURL` is set to in the Harbor package yaml file.
+   * `harbor.eksa.demo:30003` should be replaced with whatever `externalURL` is set to in the Harbor package YAML file.

    {{% /alert %}}
     ```bash